Absolventa/absolventa.github.io/_drafts/use-nginx-to-enable-ssl-tls-for-your-rails-development.md

 ---

-Ideally, your Rails app just has `config.force_ssl = true` configured for its production environment but when you have TLS- and non-TLS contexts in your app, things become tricky to test on your local development machine.
+Ideally, your Rails app just has `config.force_ssl = true` configured for its production environment.
+However, if you have TLS- and non-TLS contexts in your app, things become tricky to test on your local development machine.

 For [Dev/Prod Parity](http://12factor.net/dev-prod-parity), I want to have the